 The early adoption and successful implementation of well-conceived educational plan can help students and their families.
 Some of the benefits include:

-The Initial Assessment typically consists of four phases:
+The Counseling Assessment typically consists of four phases:

-Will I have all the information that I need after the initial assessment and the development of the educational strategy plan?
+Will I have all the information that I need after the counseling assessment and the development of the educational strategy plan?

-What isn’t included in the initial assessment?
+What isn’t included in the counseling assessment?
 Will I need additional help?